Spring 2026 Pre-NOSB Meeting

 OFA Farmer Helpline: https://organicfarmersassociation.org/farmerhelpline/

-DC Update on Organic Policy (Presented by Steve Etka)
+Federal Organic Policy Update (Presented by Steve Etka)

 Appropriations